meairey/LML_SMB_removal/README.md

 # LML_SMB_removal
-A repository for all the code and data associated with the LML SMB removal project in Old Forge, NY
+A repository for code associated with the LML SMB removal project in Old Forge, NY

 # Contents